dev-protocol/hashi/spec/dev/1.x/develop/components/Form Field.md

 The position of the form field icon is dependent on putting a class name after the `.hs-form-field__icon` class.

 By default, icons are on the trailing icon position.
 You can modify it to become a leading icon by attaching `.is-leading` in the icon element class list.

+To use icons, place an SVG inside the `.hs-form-field__icon` element.

 > The class names inside brackets are only for emphasis, not to be used in the actual implementation.
 ```html